 What is a Plant-Based Diet?

-A plant-based diet emphasizes eating whole, minimally processed foods derived primarily from plants.
+A plant-based diet emphasizes whole, minimally processed foods derived primarily from plants.
 This includes fruits, vegetables, whole grains, legumes, nuts, and seeds.
-Unlike a vegan diet, which strictly eliminates all animal products, a plant-based diet may include small amounts of animal products, though the focus remains largely on plants.
+Unlike a vegan diet, which strictly eliminates all animal products, a plant-based diet may include small amounts of animal products, though the focus remains mainly on plants.

 The flexibility of a plant-based diet makes it approachable for those who want to improve their health without fully committing to vegetarianism or veganism.
 You can still reap the benefits by prioritizing plant foods without feeling restricted.